zaida-wiss/small-website-project/README.md

 * Flexbox and grid
 * Semantic HTML

+To get started create a [FORK](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of this repo.

 ## Checklist

 You can follow the list below to get started and have some requirements to work on.